 A serious game or applied game is a game designed for a primary purpose other than pure entertainment.

 Human-based computation (HBC) is a computer science technique in which a machine performs its function by outsourcing certain steps to humans.
 This approach uses differences in abilities and alternative costs between humans and computer agents to achieve symbiotic human-computer interaction.
-In traditional computation, a human employs a computer [ 1 ] to solve a problem; a human provides a formalized problem description and an algorithm to a computer, and receives a solution to interpret.
+In traditional computation, a human employs a computer to solve a problem; a human provides a formalized problem description and an algorithm to a computer, and receives a solution to interpret.
 Human-based computation frequently reverses the roles; the computer asks a person or a large group of people to solve a problem, then collects, interprets, and integrates their solutions.